vistalab-technion/cs236781/_assignments/hpc-servers.md

 Notes:

-1. On macOS and linux, there's a utility you can use to do automate steps 2-3.
+1. On macOS and linux, there's a utility you can use to automate steps 2-3.
    After generating the key pair, copy the public key to the server like so:
    ```shell
    ssh-copy-id user@rishon.cs.technion.ac.il